Why are we so driven to create?

 What if we could direct that creative narration of our lives with intent?
 We could heal a lot of pain.
 We could creatively re-contextualize negative stories.
 We could play a more active role in our own fates by writing ourselves as people of agency rather than victims of circumstance.

 I don’t believe creativity can prevent us from hurting or eliminate our fears entirely, but I’ve experienced creativity’s potential to create a more healthy story and to choose the meaning we assign to the things that happen to us.

 Perhaps that very sense of control is part of the creative drive.
 So much in our lives is out of our control, and studies have repeatedly shown that the degree to which a person feels autonomous and in control impacts that person’s sense of psychological well-being.
 When a person feels powerless, making even a tiny decision, like taking a different route to the store, can help regain a sense of agency.
-What better way to feel in control than to create a piece of art entirely of your own making, with every detail being decided in real-time at every moment of its creation?
+What better way to feel in control than an act of creation, bringing what’s in the mind to life in the world, with every detail being decided in real-time at every moment of its creation?

-So if you treat your internal narrative as a piece of art of your own creation, it becomes the most liberating practice I can imagine.
+So if you can learn to treat your internal narrative as a piece of art of your own creation, it becomes the most liberating practice I can imagine.

 And this is a muscle that strengthens with use.
 The more you practice creativity, the more creative you’ll become, and the better you’ll be able to apply that creativity to the problems in your life and the narrative you create for yourself.

 The world needs people well versed and in touch with their creativity as we move into the uncharted territories ahead, and I hope we can encourage everyone to turn creativity into a practice.
 We won’t solve our problems without it.